ietf-satp/draft-ietf-satp-core/draft-ietf-satp-core.md

 ## Overview
 {: #satp-overview}

    The Secure Asset Transfer Protocol (SATP) is a gateway-to-gateway protocol used by a sender gateway with a recipient gateway to perform a unidirectional transfer of a digital asset.

-         The protocol defines a number of API endpoints, resources and identifier definitions,
-        and message flows corresponding to the asset transfer between the two gateways.
+  The protocol defines a number of API endpoints,resources and identifier definitions, and message flows corresponding to the asset transfer between the two gateways.

 ~~~
              +----------+                +----------+